 Free Minds Dallas is committed to breaking the cycle of poverty, inequity, and injustice through rigorous education in the humanities.

 We believe that the humanities—such as literature, philosophy, the arts, history, and critical thinking and writing—can be liberating, not just for the advantaged but also, and maybe especially, for the economically distressed.

 “The best education for the best is the best education for us all.”
 Robert Maynard Hutchins, former president, University of Chicago

 Free Minds Dallas offers a two-semester course in the humanities taught by world-class, local college professors for adults who do not have a college degree and who face significant financial barriers, free.Learn more

 The Clemente Course, brought to Dallas by Free Minds, may be taken purely for personal growth.
 But those who satisfactorily complete the two semesters may receive six hours of college credit.

 The course is taught by accomplished professors from the region.
-It is accredited through El Centro College in Dallas.
+It is accredited through Bard College in Annandale-on-the-Hudson, New York.
 The credit can be easily transferred to most colleges and universities.

 No cost for tuition or books.